DrVoHo/Race_center/README.md

 sudo -H -u pi python3 /home/pi/Race_center.py  &

 Port_IO.py needs to be adjusted to the used configuration.
 To distinguish between 2 and 4 track configuration just define only 2 sensors.
 Everything else will be adjusted.
-Change language in globals.py by setting 'english = True' (False will enable German)
+Choose english language in globals.py by setting 'english = True' (False will enable German)